OWASP/owasp-mastg/Document/0x07b-Assessing_Software_Protections.md

 Attack Steps, from: https://www.owasp.org/index.php/Architectural_Principles_That_Prevent_Code_Modification_or_Reverse_Engineering

 ### Software Protections Model

-On the highest level, we classify reverse engineering defenses into two categories: Functional defenses and obfuscations.
+On the highest level, we classify reverse engineering defenses into two categories: Tampering defenses and obfuscations.
 Both are used in tandem to achieve resiliency.
 Table 1 gives an overview of the categories and sub-categories as they appear in the guide.

-#### 1. Functional Defenses
+#### 1. Tampering Defenses

-*Functional defenses* are program functions that prevent, or react to, actions of the reverse engineer.
+*Tampering Defenses* are functions that prevent, or react to, actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way a debugger is attached.
 They can be further categorized into two modi operandi:

 1. Preventive: Functions that aim to prevent likely actions of the reverse engineer.
 As an example, an app may an operating system API to prevent debuggers from attaching to the process.

 2. Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way a debugger is attached.

-We define five defensive categories, each of which corresponds to a process used by reverse engineers (Figure 2).
+Tampering defenses aim to hinder multiple processes used by reverse engineers, which we have grouped into 5 categories (Figure 2).

 ![Reverse engineering processes](/Document/Images/Chapters/0x07b/reversing-processes.png "Reverse engineering processes")